awsdocs/aws-control-tower-guide/doc_source/access-control-overview.md

 ### Resource\-Based Policies<a name="access-control-manage-access-intro-resource-policies"></a>

 Other services, such as Amazon S3, also support resource\-based permissions policies\.
-For example, you can attach a policy to an S3 bucket to manage access permissions to that bucket\.AWS Control Tower does not support resource\-based policies\.
+For example, you can attach a policy to an S3 bucket to manage access permissions to that bucket\.
+AWS Control Tower does not support resource\-based policies\.

 ## Specifying Policy Elements: Actions, Effects, and Principals<a name="access-control-specify-controltower-actions"></a>